waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## IV.
 Methodology Improvements (Post-Reflection)
 *   **Tile Testing Protocol:** I will be more rigorous in testing new tile types.
 This includes attempting to move into and out of the tile from all four cardinal directions and documenting the results immediately.
 *   **Hypothesis Generation:** When faced with a complex puzzle, I will generate and document multiple, distinct hypotheses in my notepad before beginning testing.
 This will help me avoid fixation on a single, potentially incorrect, line of reasoning.
 *   `WARP_CARPET_DOWN`: Found in ManiasHouse (22_4).
-Appears to be an exit warp.
-Failed Hypotheses: 1) Stepping on the tile triggers the warp.
-2) Pressing 'A' on the tile triggers the warp.
-3) Walking DOWN onto the tile at (2, 7) from (2, 6) triggers the warp.
-Current Hypothesis: Walking DOWN onto the tile at (3, 7) from (3, 6) will trigger it.
+Appears to be an exit warp. **Solution Found:** The warp is activated by standing on the tile and pressing the 'Down' button.
+This was confirmed by successfully exiting the house after pressing 'Down' on tile (3, 7).